Skip to content

 2011

-Air Heritage acquired a 1959 Cessna 150 and a BD-4 from the University of West Virginia.
+Air Heritage Aviation Museum acquired a 1959 Cessna 150 and a BD-4 from the University of West Virginia.
 Both aircraft were used in their ethanol and STOL experiments.
 The Cessna 150 was restored to flight condition in the standard category.
 The BD-4 was put in storage for a static status.

 A 1935 Fairchild 24 was donated to the museum by a private individual.
 This aircraft is currently under construction and our intention is to finish with this being in flying status.